voschezang/coding-handbook/collaboration/interview-questions.md

   - How do you develop yourself?
   - What are your weaker points?
     - Where do you want to improve?
+  - Tell me about a recent mistake you’ve made.
 - Job
   - Why do you want to work in this domain?
 Why this type of position?
   - Why this company (based on sector, size, impact, product)?